Nisg̱a’a

 WWN Executive Secretary Katherine Kervel, Wilps Gitxun (a Nisa’a Eagle House)

 Language learning is a lifelong journey in Nisg̲a’a communities, taught to babies and preschoolers in Head Start Programs, children in local schools, and adults at the Nisg̲a’a university-college, Wilp Wilxo'oskwhl Nisg̲a’a Institute.
-The language has an impressive number of fluent speakers—60 alone in the village of Gitwinksihlkw, a center of Nisg̲a’a teaching and learning.
+While endangered, the language still has an impressive number of fluent speakers—60 alone in the village of Gitwinksihlkw, a center of Nisg̲a’a teaching and learning.

 Aam wilaa wilina? | How are you doing?